-4.13 Impairment of assets
+5.12 Impairment of non-financial assets

-At the end of each reporting period, the Company performs impairment reviews in respect of the property, plant and equipment and other intangible assets whenever events or changes in circumstances indicate that an asset may be impaired.
+At the end of each reporting period, the Company performs impairment reviews in respect of non-financial assets whenever events or changes in circumstances indicate that an asset may be impaired.
 An impairment loss is recognised when the recoverable amount of an asset, which is the higher of the asset's fair value less costs to sell and its value in use, is less than the carrying amount.
-In determining value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-In determining fair value less costs to sell, an appropriate valuation model is used.
-These calculations are corroborated by a valuation model that, based on information available, reflects the amount that the Company could obtain from the disposal of the asset in an arm's length transaction between knowledgeable, willing parties, after deducting the costs of disposal.